-The gas piping must be sized for the proper flow and length of pipe, to avoid pressure drop.
-Both the aas meter and the gas regulator must be properly sized for the total gas load.
-If you experience a pressure drop greater than 1" WC, the meter, regulator or gas line is undersized or in need of service.
-You can attach a manometer to the 1/4" NPT port provided on the gas cock.
-Alternatively, you can attach the manometer to the incoming gas drip leg, by removing the cap and installing the manometer.
-The gas pressure must remain gas or "Nat" for natural or city gas.
+The gas supply shall have a maximum inlet pressure of less than 14" water column (1/2 PSI) (3.44 kPa), and a minimum of 4" water column.
+The entire piping system, gas meter and regulator must be sized properly to prevent pressure drop greater than 1" as stated in the National Fuel Gas Code.
+This information is listed on the rating plate.
+It is very important that you are connected to the type of gas as noted on the rating plate, "LP" for liquefied petroleum, propane gas or "Nat" for natural or citu gas.
 All gas connections must be approved by the local gas supplier, or utility in addition to the governing authority, prior to turning the gas supply on.
 It is mandatory that a drip leg be fabricated, as per the National Fuel Gas code.
 Once all the inspections have been performed, the piping must be leak tested.
-It is recommended that a soapy solution be used to detect leaks.
+It is recommended that a soapu solution be used to detect leaks.
 Bubbles will appear on the pipe to indicate a leak is present.
-If the leak test requirement is a higher test pressure than the maximum inlet pressure, uou must isolate the appliance from the gas line.
+If the leak test requirement is a higher test pressure than the maximum inlet pressure, you must isolate the appliance from the gas line.
 In order to do this, you must shut the gas off using factoru and field-installed gas cocks (following the lighting instructions in Part 6, Section B) This will prevent high pressure from reaching the valve.
 Failure to do so may damage the gas valve.
+In the event the gas valve is exposed to a pressure greater than 14" water column, the gas valve must be replaced.